janverschelde/PHCpack/src/doc/source/options.rst

 will generate the same sequences of random numbers and thus the same output.

-A homotopy is a family of polynomial systems.
+A :index:`homotopy` is a family of polynomial systems.
 In an artificial parameter homotopy there is one parameter \ :math:`t` usually going from 0 to 1.
 If we want to solve the system \ :math:`f({\bf x}) = {\bf 0}`